druths/xp/examples/comic-characters/README.md

 ### Running analyses

-To run the eye color analysis, use `fx run analyze_eye_color`.
+To run the eye color analysis, use `xp run analyze_eye_color`.
 For other analyses, just swap in the other traits files.
-Note that you can't run the `analyze_template.fx` pipeline ... well, you can, but it won't work.
+Note that you can't run the `analyze_template.xp` pipeline ... well, you can, but it won't work.